LGDkobe24/dongxiexidian.github.io/about.md

 ### Motivation

-Memorial of my life, to keep in mind the ones who will be forgotten with the lose of time.
+Memorial of my life, and to keep in mind the ones who will be forgotten as time goes by.

 ### Contact me